allen13/opentsdb-load-balancer-docker/README.md

 #opentsdb cluster load balancer
 Load balancer for an opentsdb cluster based on haproxy, confd and etcd.
 Haproxy balanced servers are controlled by adding and removing keys to etcd.
-Haproxy config file is changed and reload on each etcd key change.
+The haproxy config file is changed and then the service is reloaded on each etcd key change.

 ######Add server to load balancer
     etcdctl set /opentsdb/servers/node-01 8.8.8.8:4242